 As many of you probably know by now, I have a keen interest in land restoration.
 God has created an amazingly vital, diverse, beautiful and resilient natural world for us to enjoy and learn from, and I want to assist, even if in a small way, to support that natural world to heal and thrive.
 And there is much healing to do, especially on land like mine that has been severely overgrazed and is now highly eroded and barren.

-Our demand for meat is responsible for determining political policies that allow fragile, arid ecosystems like my land in northern Arizona to be exposed to uncontrolled grazing without any consideration for the welfare of our natural lands or even what that might mean for future generations of humans.
+Our collective demand for meat is responsible for determining political policies that allow fragile, arid ecosystems like my land in northern Arizona to be exposed to uncontrolled grazing without any consideration for the welfare of our natural lands or even what that might mean for future generations of humans.
 Arid lands like this are highly susceptible to the overgrazing, erosion, and loss of diversity, water and vitality that occurs when cattle are allowed to graze without restriction.
 Arizona has an open range policy which means that livestock can roam freely, without restriction; if an owner wants to protect their land, they are responsible for fencing the cattle out.

-At least I have the power to choose more loving options in my own life and for land I have stewardship of.
+At least I have the power to choose more loving options in my own life and for land I now have stewardship of.
 I can eat a vegan diet and do what I can to help restore this land.
-Every day I have the opportunity to look out upon my land and feel the pain in my heart that the land has been so devastated by ignorant choices.
+Every day I have the opportunity to look out upon my land and feel the pain in my heart that the land has been so devastated by unloving choices.
 I still want to blame others for this, but slowly the truth works its way into my soul—I did this.

 Jesus has shared that his personal impact upon land from eating meat (among many other damaging effects) would amount to at least the 40 acres he and Mary live on.
 He sees the ecological restoration of his property as part of his repentance process for having contributed to this kind of destruction.
 I didn’t consciously choose degraded land to assist in my repentance process, like he did, but I think it is an interesting synchronicity that I landed on 40 acres that now have the opportunity to repair damage I caused.

 I have always been interested in nature, soils, plants and ecosystems.
 In college, I majored in Agricultural Education, studied permaculture, and gardened for many years, but there is always more to learn.
 What great fortune (the Law of Attraction!) that my local community college offers many informative classes in gardening taught by a woman who lives just down the arroyo from my home.
-In the fall semester she taught a wonderful series of classes called Living Soils, and for one of the classes, she arranged for us to have a very special guest speaker, a man named Michael Martin Meléndrez, to come and speak to us about soils and land restoration.
+In the fall semester she taught a wonderful series of classes called Living Soils, and for one of the classes, she arranged for us to have a very special guest speaker, a man named Michael Martin Meléndrez, to come and speak to us about soils, humus, and land restoration.

 Michael Meléndrez is the preeminent pioneering expert on rehabilitating soils in the world—the kind of person who makes or breaks an international soils conference.
 He just happens to live in nearby New Mexico and is good friends with the teacher of my soils class.
 In October, Michael, his assistant Anna and his daughter Amanda stopped by on their way through Arizona from New Mexico to present at a conference (on oak trees) in California.
 What an honor it was for our class to have his special attention for several hours—even beyond normal class time.
 I recorded the event on video and have included the formal part of his presentation at the end of this article.